Get started

 Quarantine

-Shared devices are quarantined by default.
-They can respond to incoming connections from the tailnet they’re shared to, but cannot initiate connections on their own.
-Quarantining helps sharing be “secure by default”, since you can accept shares with no risk of exposing your tailnet.
+Shared machines are quarantined by default.
+They can respond to incoming connections from the tailnet they're shared to, but cannot initiate connections on their own.
+Quarantining helps sharing be "secure by default", since you can accept shares with no risk of exposing your tailnet.

-Sharing & MagicDNS
+Sharing and MagicDNS

 These restrictions are necessary to prevent MagicDNS names from changing unexpectedly, and to support future features on top of sharing.

-Sharing & Access Control Lists (ACLs)
+Sharing and Access Control Lists (ACLs)

 "acls": [